ericwlange/AndroidJSCore/README.md

     % cd build
     % ../AndroidJSCore/scripts/build

+Note the `--recursive` option in `git clone`.
+This is required for building the library, but not if you are just downloading the released library as with the example app above.
 Your library now sits in `lib/AndroidJSCore-2.0-release.aar`.
 To use it, simply add the following to your app's `build.gradle`: